hashdist/hashdist/README.rst

     US Army Engineer Research and Development Center, BAA contract W911NF-12-1-0604

+Note: ``master`` is the development branch.

 Copyright and license
 ---------------------

-Copyright (c) 2012, Dag Sverre Seljebotn and Ondrej Certik.
+Copyright (c) 2012, HashDist Developers.
 All rights reserved.

-Hashdist is licensed under the BSD 3-clause license.
+HashDist is licensed under the BSD 3-clause license.
 See LICENSE.txt for full details.

-Since Hashdist is used as the installation tool, some very small dependencies are simply ripped out of the original projects and bundled under ``hashdist/deps``.
+Since HashDist is used as a standalone installation tool, some very small dependencies are bundled under ``hashdist/deps``.
 The copyright of these belong to the respective authors; the licenses are included in LICENSE.txt.

  * argparse